-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 For the Salisbury Post

-CHINA GROVE — It’s a rainy Monday afternoon at Gary’s Barbecue in China Grove.
+It’s a rainy Monday afternoon at Gary’s Barbecue in China Grove.
 The oldies station is on, although most of the lights are off.
 The chairs are up on the tables.

-Usually, the restaurant is hopping, but now is closed on Mondays, in addition to its traditional Sunday closing.
+Usually, the restaurant is hopping, but now it’s closed on Mondays, in addition to its traditional Sunday closing.

-But Gary’s definitely was not quiet on April 21, 2021, its 50th anniversary in business.
+Gary’s definitely was not quiet on April 21, its 50th anniversary in business.
 In addition to serving up his beloved barbecue and hot dogs — owner Gary Ritchie’s favorite, says so right there on the menu — Gary also gave out free homemade ice cream from Poppin’ John’s.

-(I would have driven from Raleigh had I known about the free ice cream, y’all.)

 It was a good day, Gary says, a day to celebrate the customers who have kept him in business for so long.
 He grins as he looks over the Post article detailing his 40 years in business.